tommyettinger/colorful-gdx/README.md

 color and its tweak, but otherwise can be treated like a Sprite.
 You can still use a `Sprite` with a `ColorfulBatch`, you just can't set its tweak, so it uses the default (multiplying by 1 for all channels).

+Starting in colorful-gdx 0.9.0, there's an optional subclass of `ColorfulBatch` called `TextureArrayColorfulBatch`; it is present for the rgb and oklab packages. `TextureArrayColorfulBatch` uses some proposed optimizations for SpriteBatch that so far haven't made their way into libGDX; these optimizations allow rendering from many different `Texture` instances at almost the speed of rendering from one `Texture` with `SpriteBatch`.
+This can be very useful for larger games that need more than one 4096x4096 atlas texture for any reason.
+Usage of a `TextureArrayColorfulBatch` is exactly the same as a `ColorfulBatch`, though there are a few extra options when constructing one.
+You can give a String vertex and fragment shader to `createDefaultShader()`, and some options for other shaders are present in each Batch class.
+In particular, the rgb Batch has `createShaderWithOklabTweak()`, which creates a `ShaderProgram` you can give to the constructor.
+This special shader allows using "normal" RGBA colors, which are easier to display and reason about most of the time, but the tweak and features associated with it from the oklab Batch, using a tweak with L, A, B, and contrast.
+There's a similar option in the oklab Batch, where you can use the vertex shader String `vertexShaderOklabWithRGBATint` with whatever Oklab fragment shader you need to be able to do the same thing as `createShaderWithOklabTweak()`, but in the oklab package.
+If you're using the rgb or oklab ColorfulBatch, it should be easy to drop in a `TextureArrayColorfulBatch` and see if it works for you.

 If you don't want to use `ColorfulBatch`, then `Shaders` provides `ShaderProgram` generators and GLSL code for shaders that handle various color spaces.
 There are convenient functions that produce ShaderPrograms, like `makeRGBAShader()` and `makeGammaRGBAShader()`, from the GLSL sources `fragmentShaderRGBA` and `fragmentShaderGammaRGBA`, respectively.